-The marketing world is a dynamic one, competition changes, and the need to shine brightly in a crowded marketplace is always relevant.
+The marketing world is dynamic, competition changes, and the need to shine in a crowded marketplace is always relevant.

 We’ve already explored how marketing automation can build brand loyalty in our previous blog, and how it can powerfully boost sales.
-There are a number of ways that marketing automation can add real value to your brand messaging, but how do you take your communications one step further, from the generic newsletter to a neatly targeted, effective email marketing campaign?
+There are several ways that marketing automation can add actual value to your brand messaging, but how do you take your communications one step further, from the generic newsletter to a neatly targeted, effective email marketing nurture campaign?

-Email workflows are the key to marketing automation, and in this instance, your workflow will be specifically designed to entice leads further along the sales funnel.
+Email workflows and email sequences are the key to marketing automation, and your workflow will be specifically designed to entice leads further along the sales funnel.

 For example, you may find that a new lead has downloaded or shared your content.
-In this case, you may want to send out a series of special offers to tempt them into making a purchase.
+Here, you can send out a series of special offers to tempt them into making a purchase.
 Or relevant case studies to get their attention.